Craigievar Castle: 21st century

-By 2013 the castle, its grounds, and an estate of over 200 acre of adjoining farmland and woodland were in their 50th year as a property of the National Trust for Scotland.
-Visits to the castle were allowed from Easter, or from the first of April (whichever is the earlier), until the end of September.
+By 2013, the castle, its grounds and an estate of over 200 acre of adjoining farmland and woodland were in their 50th year as a property of the National Trust for Scotland.
+Visits to the castle were allowed from Easter, or from the first of April (whichever is the earlier) until the end of September.
 In 2018, the castle was open between April and June, on Fridays to Tuesdays for guided tours; the grounds were open throughout the year.
 The site received 24,072 visitors in 2019.
-The National Trust continued to operate tours of the castle in 2019, but during 2020, the estate was closed due to the COVID-19 pandemic in the UK; on reopening in July, visits were allowed only on the grounds for the rest of the season.
+The National Trust continued to operate tours of the castle in 2019, but during 2020, the estate was closed due to the COVID-19 pandemic in the UK; upon reopening in July, visits were allowed only on the grounds for the rest of the season.

 A September 2020 report states that the castle "holds a foremost place among the examples of what is known as the fourth or L period, from the form of ground plan upon which nearly all the Scottish castles of that date".

+The castle was closed to visitors for about two years while the exterior was properly restored by National Trust for Scotland.
+The exterior was coated in limewash, the most effective coating over stone walls in the local climate.
+It reopened at the end of May 2024.

+The castle relies on its windows for light, as there is no electricity in the rooms.
+The family had insisted in 1963 that the interiors not be changed, including artworks, decorative plaster work, panelling, and the lack of electricity for room lighting.
+The gift shop has a bit of electric lighting.
+Some members of the Forbes family, raised in the castle before the 1963 donation to Scotland, visit the castle in this decade of the 2020s.
+The exterior pink color was part of Aberdeen architect John Smith's 1826 makeover to "match the colour of the granite mouldings".

 In popular culture

 The castle is reputed to have been the inspiration for Walt Disney's castle motif.
+This influence on Walt Disney for his pink Cinderella castle was confirmed by James Henderson of the National Trust for Scotland.